Nicolai Heiselberg

 Nicolai Heiselberg (born 5 December 2005) is a motorcycle speedway rider from Denmark.

 Career

 Heiselberg reached the final of the 2022 Individual Speedway Junior European Championship.

-He rides in the Danish Speedway League for Region Varde Elitesport (2022 to 2023) and Ostrów U24 in the Polish league.
+Heiselberg rode in the Danish Speedway League for Region Varde Elitesport from 2022 to 2023 and Ostrów U24 in the Polish league.

-In 2023, he was named in the Danish squad by team manager Nicki Pedersen.
+In 2023, Heiselberg was named in the Danish squad by team manager Nicki Pedersen.